macCesar/tailwind-tss-color-generator/README.md

 npm start
 ```

-5. The main script will generate an app.tss file inside the dist folder.
+5. The main script will generate a new app.tss.

 6. Copy the content of that file into your proyect's app.tss file.